dkast/react-news/README.md

 # react-news
 A Hacker News style system made with Parse + React

-Unstable version, more of an experiment with React using Parse as Backend
+Unstable version, more of an experiment to learn React using Parse as Backend

+# Built with
+* react
+* react-router
+* parse
+* parse-react

+# Features
+* Third-party authentication with Github